Finite Population Identification and Design-Based Sensitivity Analysis: Noncompliance

 \subsection{Design-Based Sensitivity Analysis}

 Proposition \ref{prop:IVpointIdent} shows that the Wald estimand equals LATT under an exact balance assumption.
-However, as discussed in section \ref{sec:finitePopIdent}, exact balance generally does not hold in small finite populations.
+However, as discussed in section \ref{sec:finitePopIdent}, exact balance rarely holds in finite populations.
 Instead, we can apply the same ideas from earlier to perform a design-based sensitivity analysis: We can derive identified sets for LATT under approximate balance assumptions and then use randomization to calibrate the sensitivity parameters.
-Here we briefly sketch the analysis in the one-sided noncompliance case, which is particularly straightforward.
+Here we briefly sketch the analysis in the one-sided noncompliance case.

 \begin{Bassumption}[One-sided noncompliance] $T_i \neq a$ for all $i=1,\ldots,N$. \end{Bassumption}

 Without always takers, the second term in equation \eqref{eq:mainIVequation} disappears, and the third term becomes $\overline{\beta}_1(c)$.
 Hence the only remaining term is a difference in non-treated potential outcomes, which we bound via the following assumption.